Machine Explanations and Human Understanding: Machine Explanations and Human Intuitions

+Our results suggest that the common hypothesis that explanations improve human decision making, i.e., bringing \humany closer to $Y$, hinges on assumptions about $H$.
+Note that the scope of these two theorems is for local human understanding, please refer to Appendix \ref{sec:global_understanding} for a discussion on global understanding.

-As a concrete example, consider the case of deceptive review detection with an alien who does not understand English (i.e., guaranteeing that there is no intuition about this task).
-Machine explanation such as feature importance cannot provide meaningful information to the decision maker, i.e., the alien.
-We will design experiments in \secref{sec:experiments} to simulate a case without human intuitions.
+As a concrete example, consider the case of topic categorization with an alien who does not understand human language (i.e., guaranteeing that there is no intuition about the task).
+Machine explanation such as feature importance cannot provide meaningful information about model error to the decision maker (the alien).
+For instance, highlighting the word ``basketball'' as an important feature can help the alien understand the model decision boundary and learn that ``basketball'' is associated with the sports category from the model's perspective (Theorem~\ref{theo:decision}).
+However, due to the lack of any intuition about human language, the alien interprets ``basketball'' as a string of bits and cannot achieve any improved understanding in what constitutes the sports category (i.e., the task decision boundary) and model error (Theorem~\ref{theo:task}).
+This extreme example illustrates how the lack of relevant task-specific intuitions may limit the utility of explanations in deceptive review detection~\citep{lai2019human}.
+Our experiments in \secref{sec:experiments} will simulate a case without human intuitions.

+In comparison, machine explanations have been shown to be useful in model debugging scenarios~\citep{ribeiro2016should}.
+In this case, the implicit assumption about human intuition is that developers know the groundtruth (task decision boundary) and explanations derived from $g$ can improve the understanding of model decision boundary, which in turn improves the understanding of model error.
+This improved understanding of model error is essential to model debugging.